nyaosorg/nyagos/Doc/nyagos_en.md

 It returns the width and height of the terminal.

+### `STAT = nyagos.stat(FILENAME)`

+It returns the file's information.
+If the file exists, the table STAT has these members.

+    STAT.name
+    STAT.isdir (is set true when the file is directory, otherwise false) STAT.size  (bytes)
+    STAT.mtime.year
+    STAT.mtime.month
+    STAT.mtime.day
+    STAT.mtime.hour
+    STAT.mtime.minute
+    STAT.mtime.second

+If the file does not exist, STAT is nil.

 ### `nyagos.exe`

 This string variable has the value of the fullpath of nyagos.exe.